izderadicka/asexor/README.md

 So it's well suited for running tasks for web based applications (for instance file conversions).

+Python 3.5 only (due to new async and await keywords).

 NOW  IN EARLY STAGES OF DEVELOPMENT